bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

+= 0.3.5 =
+Compatibility with version prior to 0.3.0 is now almost completed.
+Users who want to use the new grouping, sorting or template functionalities are advised to upgrade to this version.
 = 0.3.0 =
 Complete overhaul of the bibtex/template system, with a lot of new options.
 Please wait until version